-Destination: the Philippines for its famous pandesal.
+Destination: the Philippines for its famous pandesal (or pan de sal).
 Can’t go wrong with bread and these Filipino rolls in particular.

 The majority of Filipinos can not spend a day without eating pandesal.
 As soon as the sun rises, it can be found everywhere in the country and at any time of the day.
 People eat pandesal in different ways, but one of the most favorite ways is to immerse it in a hot coffee at breakfast.
 As Filipinos say:

 Walang matigas na Pandesal sa mainit na kape

 Which means “no pandesal without hot coffee”.
 People will also make tartines with butter and jam, peanut butter or even with sardines.

 Pandesal is often compared to Mexican bolillo.
 Pandesal is actually far more airy than bolillo, with a finer and lighter crust and this, despite all the crumbs with which it is coated before being baked.

 To make perfect bread with this Filipino pandesal recipe, first manage the use of salt to adjust the rise of the bread: the more salt you add, the more compact and less light the Filipino pandesal will be.
 A teaspoon for 4 cups of flour is just what it takes.

 For the best pandesal recipe, you have to have an eye on the relationship between flour and water: flour with a high gluten content.
 For example, 4 cups of flour for about 1¼ cup of water to obtain the best bread.

 - ½ cup caster sugar